Communication Sciences and Disorders (COMM)

 - Multicultural issues

-Acceptance to the program is based on grade-point average, GRE scores, letters of recommendation, and a written statement.
-Applicants must submit current scores of the GRE Revised General Test.
-Applications are due by January 15.
-Generally, accepted students have a minimum grade-point average of 3.6 and GRE scores at the 50th percentile or higher.
-Grade-point average, GRE scores, and other application materials are used for the awarding of graduate assistantships and other sources of support.
+Acceptance to the program is based on grades/grade-point average, letters of recommendation, and a written statement.
+Generally, accepted students have a minimum grade-point average of 3.6.
+Grade-point average, personal statements, and other application materials are used for the awarding of graduate assistantships.

 Communication Sciences and Disorders (COMM)